itershukov/redux-communications/README.md

   Available hooks:

-  - mapSuccess - occur just after after handler call
+  - onStart - occur before API call
   - onSuccesss - occur after success action is dispatched
-  - onFails - occur after fail action is dispatched
+  - onFail - occur after fail action is dispatched
+  - mapSuccess - occur before success handler call
-  - onStart - occur before API call
+  - mapFail - occur before fail handler call
   - clearParams (`boolean` flag) - if true clear StoreBranch params after success
   - mapParams - allow you to map params to be passed into API call
+  - preRequestDataMapper - allow you to map data that can be passed into store before API call
   - throwOnFail - if true, error in transport will be thrown
+  - hydrateTo - allow hydrate response to an object

 #### Example